 Novice Race Series

-The Novice Race Series provides a link between learning to sail and becoming a competitive club racing sailor, combining this with regular sailing can make a huge difference to a sailors achievements.
+The Novice Race Series provides a link between learning to sail and becoming a competitive club racing sailor, combining this with regular sailing can make a huge difference to a sailor’s achievements and enjoyment of the sport.

 The winner at the end of the year will be awarded the club Novice trophy.